Andre Vacha

 3. Ways of Being by James Bridle

-5. The User Condition by Silvio Lorusso.
-Notes here.
+4. The User Condition by Silvio Lorusso

-7. The Humane Interface by Jef Raskin.
-Notes here.
+5. The Humane Interface by Jef Raskin

-themes: slow-living, world-building, tech criticism, design ethics, media ecologies, humane interfaces.
+themes: slow living, world building, tech criticism, design ethics, media ecologies, humane interfaces.

 Inspirations